 - Coffee filters may be used to remove sediment before purifying water.

-- You will need extra fuel for boiling water if stored supply runs out.
+- You will need extra fuel for boiling water if the stored supply runs out.

-- Include a medicine dropper or 1⁄8 tsp. and 1⁄4 tsp. measuring spoons for measuring bleach.
+- Include a medicine dropper or 1⁄8 teaspoon and 1⁄4 teaspoon measuring spoons for measuring bleach.

 Buy the size container that can be used in one meal.